Five tips every aspiring homeowner needs to know

 This often means “plan for kids.”
 Family-minded Leah and her husband had their hearts set on a three-bedroom single-family house.
 And that required extra “scenario planning.”

-“We had one kid but knew we wanted a second,” says Leah, currently VP for innovations and peer learning at HPN, one of Framework’s nonprofit owners.
+“We had one kid but knew we wanted a second,” says Leah, who works at one of Framework’s nonprofit owner organizations.
 “So we wanted at least three bedrooms.
 And a backyard for them to play in.”